Academics at Reid Hall

 As a participant in a study abroad program administered by Columbia University, you are considered a member of the Columbia community and are expected to uphold the highest standards of integrity, civility, and respect.
 Students are therefore expected to conduct themselves in an honest, civil, and respectful manner in all aspects of their lives.
 Students who violate these standards of behavior interfere with their ability and the ability of others, to take advantage of the full complement of university life and are subject to disciplinary measures.
 For more details of what is expected of you during your stay, please review the program participation agreement you signed before leaving.

-• Attendance and participation are mandatory
+- Attendance and participation are mandatory.

-• Medical absences must be justified by a dated medical certificate from a French doctor.
+- Medical absences must be justified by a dated medical certificate from a French doctor.

-• In addition to attendance students should plan on being punctual.
-Please note that 3 tardies (10 minutes late or more) are equivalent to 1 full absence
+- In addition to attendance students should plan on being punctual.
+Please note that 3 tardies (10 minutes late or more) are equivalent to 1 full absence.

-• Assignments handed in late without the authorization of the instructor will be penalized
+- Assignments handed in late without the authorization of the instructor will be penalized.

-• No eating in class
+- No eating or talking in class.

-• Leaving the classroom once class has begun is considered very impolite in France
+- Leaving the classroom once class has begun is considered very impolite in France.

 The intellectual venture in which we are all engaged requires of faculty and students alike the highest level of personal and academic integrity.
 As members of an academic community, each one of us bears the responsibility to participate in scholarly discourse and research in a manner characterized by intellectual honesty and scholarly integrity.
 Scholarship, by its very nature, is an iterative process, with ideas and insights building one upon the other.
 Collaborative scholarship requires the study of other scholars’ work, the free discussion of such work, and the explicit acknowledgement of those ideas in any work that inform our own.
 This exchange of ideas relies upon a mutual trust that sources, opinions, facts, and insights will be properly noted and carefully credited.
 In practical terms, this means that, as students,

-• you must be responsible for the full citations of others’ ideas in your research papers/ projects
+- you must be responsible for the full citations of others’ ideas in your research papers/ projects

-• you must be scrupulously honest when taking your examinations
+- you must be scrupulously honest when taking your examinations

-• you must always submit your own work and not that of another student, scholar, or internet agent
+- you must always submit your own work and not that of another student, scholar, or internet agent

 Students needing academic adjustments or accommodations because of a documented disability should contact the program Director before the start of classes.